Poh Teck Tung Foundation: History

 About nine hundred years ago, China in the era of royal Chong.
 There was a member of a high-class family name Limp who passed a high-rank test and entered government service in the tier of Senju.
 After entering the service of government he was promoted to the prefect of Chewheng in Jijgung province.
 Not long in serving, he left the title to become a Buddhist monk and had an alias name "Tai Hong Zhou Sue" (大峰祖師) or "Tai Hong Kong".
 In Thai named is Reverend Grandfather Tai Hong.

 He traveled to Hokkien province and stays at Mien An Temple, Chaozhou Region, which was a dilapidated temple located on Pashua mountain in Tia Eie District.
 When he stayed there he tried to build and reconstruct the temple while doing religious practice, spread morality, doing community services.
 With diligence, his good deed has been noticed, a lot of people start respecting him and offer themselves to become an apprentice.
 One of the specific important events that made people recognize him was when an epidemic occurred causing significant people to their death, Tai Hong Kong with his followers came to relieve the situation.
 He and his follower collected the unclaimed corpses to buried, giving away medicine until the critical moment has passed.
 The reputation of his achieving has spread across China, Chinese people respect him and admire him as one of the great monks.
-When he passed away, the villager and devotee united to build a pavilion as a memorial enshrined and gave the name "Poh Teck Tung" as a name to memorial him.
+When he died, the villager and devotee united to build a pavilion as a memorial enshrined and gave the name "Poh Teck Tung" as a name to memorial him.
 Later Chinese devotee who came to Thailand, built a shrine to pay homage.